mkht/PSOpenAI/Docs/Request-ImageEdit.md

 ### -Image
 (Required)
 The image(s) to edit.
 Must be a supported image file or an array of images.
 For the GPT image models, each image should be a `png`, `webp`, or `jpg` file less than 50MB.
 You can provide up to 16 images.
-For dall-e-2, you can only provide one image, and it should be a square png file less than 4MB.

 ```yaml
 Type: String[]